microsoft/qsharp/CONTRIBUTING.md

 You can learn more about our work on the [Q# Development Blog](https://devblogs.microsoft.com/qsharp/) and ask questions in the comments as well.
 Your question will server as resource to others searching for help.

-Or maybe you have figured out how that hard-to-understand concept works?
-Share your knowledge!
-If you are interested in contributing to the documentation around Q# and its libraries, please see the [MicrosoftDocs/quantum-docs](https://github.com/MicrosoftDocs/quantum-docs) repository.

 ## Reporting Issues

 Have you identified a reproducible problem in the Quantum Development Kit?